michelleratcliffe/didit-reddit-upvote-example/README.md

 - [ ] User following
 - [ ] User feed (posts from users you follow)
 - [ ] User flair

+## (Required)

+🎯 Please mention the requirements you met and which goals you achieved for this assignment.
+🎯 Were there any requirements or goals that you were not quite able to achieve?
+🎯 If so, could you please tell us what was it that you found difficult about these tasks?

+## (Optional)

+🏹 Feel free to add any other reflections you would like to share about your submission e.g.

+What went really well and what could have gone better?
+Detailing useful external sources that helped you complete the assignment (e.g Youtube tutorials).
+Describing errors or bugs you encountered while completing your assignment.
+Requesting feedback about a specific part of your submission.

+## Fixes & Feature Requests (Stretch goals)

+- [x] Fix page titles on post pages to match the post title
+- [x] Handle the error when you click to vote while not logged in to show a nice error message
+- [ ] Try to make it so I can't vote more than once (Fix could be done in the SQL with the constraints (ideally), or in-app code to check the db before adding a new row to the votes table)
+- [ ] Users would like a richer editing experience we'd like to incorporate TipTap (based on Prosemirror) TipTap introduction
+      TipTap Next.js setup guide
+- [ ] Users can vote an infinite number of times on the same post.
+We'd like to prevent this happening.
+It should be enforced at the Schema level with the UNIQUE constraint but it isn't working.
+We'd like you to try and fix this, either by correcting the schema (preferable) or if not by implementing the restriction in the application code when the user tries to upvote.

+## My Experience

+- I struggled to connect to Git, I had to try it a few different ways until it eventually worked
+- I then redid the project a few times becuase of it and undid some changes and confused myself
+- Then after deploying to Vercel I forgot to redeploy after changing my env variables.
+- oh and I didnt notice env.example _how embarrassing - crawls into hole and hides_